derKuba/storybook-addon-custom-event-broadcaster/README.md

 npm install storybook-addon-custom-event-broadcaster
 ```

-Add addon to the storybook configuration:
+Add the addon to the storybook configuration:

 ```bash
 // .storybook/main.js